jtleek/ads2020/README.md

 1. You will be able to critique a data analysis and separate good from bad analysis.
 Specifically you will be able to:
  - Identify the underlying question
+ - Evaluate the "arc" of the data analysis
  - Identify the underlying type of question
  - Identify the study design
  - Determine if visualizations are appropriate